sul-cidr/mime-dh2025-slides/slides.md

 </div>

 :::
 We framed our approach as a performance-to-director classification problem, investigating which pose, action, motion and distance data elements are most effective at predicting the correct stage director for a given performance.
-The first steps was a basic "leave one out" test comparing the aggregated, averaged feature vectors across each director's entire collection to the average feature ector of one "held out" performance, using cosine similarity, in what's basically a very simple multidimensional kernel-based similarity comparison approach.
+The first steps was a basic "leave one out" test comparing the aggregated, averaged feature vectors across each director's entire collection to the average feature vector of one "held out" performance, using cosine similarity, in what's basically a very simple multidimensional kernel-based similarity comparison approach.

 This approach found that the basic pose and motion statistics were not as effective at differentiating works by Castellucci and Warlikowski.
 However, they were quite good at telling the difference between Bill T. Jones and the other two directors.
 Meanwhile, the aggregated pose embeddings were more successful at differentiating the works of all three directors.